 5. Evaluate event success and follow up with members.

 Along with following these steps, your association should leverage an AMS platform with tools like registration management and form builders to simplify and streamline the planning process.
-But before you can do that, you’ll need to set goals for your event.
-Let’s dive in!
+Throughout this guide, we’ll touch on essential technology to invest in as part of your association’s toolkit.

 1. Define event goals and create an event plan.

-Once you’ve chosen your event’s purpose and outlined specific goals, take the time to plan out key logistical and budgetary details.
-Here are some of the specifics you’ll want to map out in your “master plan” document:
+Once you’ve chosen your event’s purpose and outlined a few specific goals, plan out key logistical and budgetary details.
+Here are some of the specifics to map out in advance:

 • A date, time, and location